 Running might not be right for you

-Running very hard for very long can burn a lot of calories.
-For that to happen you have to be able to keep doing this exercise.
+Running consistently can be a good way to burn a lot of calories over time.
+Even so, for this to happen, you need to be able to keep doing it.

 Make your running workout more fun